At-Will Employment Laws

 Still another exception to at-will employment in California involves fraud and misrepresentation on the part of an employer.
 To prove a case of this nature, you will need to show your employer made fraudulent claims that led you to accept a job offer, only to find out later that your employer’s promises were empty.
 In addition, you must be able to show you suffered damages as a result of the fraud.
 This can be such things as if you gave up a high-paying job to take this new job, and then were left with little if any compensation for your efforts.

-Should you now be facing such circumstances, don't simply walk away and worry about what to do next.
-Instead, turn to an employee rights attorney for restaurant workers from Mann Elias for legal advice.
+Should you now be facing such circumstances, don’t simply walk away and worry about what to do next.
+Instead, turn to an attorney for legal advice.

 Can More than One Exception Apply to My Case?